schof/schof.github.io/_posts/2017-04-26-behind-the-scenes-at-comstock-photo-op.md

 layout: news_post
 title: "Behind the Scenes at a Comstock Photo Op [VIDEO]"
 date: 2017-04-26 00:00:00 +0000
 description: "Comstock is caught staging a photo op outside her district.
-Watch as she explains who she is and where her district is located."
+Watch as she explains where her district is located."
 snippet: "Comstock is caught staging a photo op outside her district.
-Watch as she explains who she is and where her district is located."
+Watch as she explains where her district is located."
 image: vietnamese-new-year.jpg
 ---